harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 List of dimensions:
-1. Execution tag: The execution tag, it will be displayed as `key:value`.
-If there are let's say 5 tags in a pipeline, there will be 5 rows having 1 tag(`key:value` pair) in each row
+1. Execution tag: The execution tag is displayed as `key:value`.
+If there are let's say 5 tags in a pipeline, there will be 5 rows having 1 tag(`key:value` pair) in each row.

 ### Service Execution Tags
 This view contains the data related to the service execution tags.
 It will contain the tags that were present in the service at the start of the execution.